A few random things…

 Kevin is a PhD candidate in musicology at the University of California, Santa Barbara.
-His dissertation—entitled “(Re)made in America: Émigrés, Identities, and Three Los Angeles Orchestras (1933–45)”—examines select moments of intersection between European émigré composers and Los Angeles orchestras in the 1930s and 40s.
-Other interests include: twentieth- and twenty-first century music, concert culture history, and public musicology/audience engagement.
-Alongside his academic studies, Kevin has worked as both TA and instructor for the Music Appreciation (MUS 15) and Classical Music Live (MUS 1).
+His dissertation—entitled “(Re)made in America: Émigrés, Identities, and Three Los Angeles Orchestras (1933–45)”—examines select moments of intersection between European émigré musicians and Los Angeles orchestras in the 1930s and 40s.
+Other interests include film music, canonicity, concert culture, and public musicology/audience engagement practices.
+Alongside his academic studies, Kevin has worked as both a TA and instructor for Music Appreciation (MUS 15) and Classical Music Live (MUS 1).
 He received his Master’s degree in musicology from UCSB in spring 2019.

 In 2015, Kevin graduated from California State University, Long Beach with a Bachelor’s degree in music history & literature.
 His senior thesis, completed under the supervision of Drs.
 Kristine Forney and Roger Hickman, examined Richard Addinsell’s score for Goodbye, Mr. Chips and related archival materials housed in the University’s MGM Collection.
 Kevin spent summer 2015 at the Music Division of the Library of Congress, organizing and archiving twentieth-century publicity photographs as part of the Junior Fellows Summer Intern Program.

 Kevin is an avid program note annotator, and his writings have appeared at the Aspen Music Festival and School, BBC Proms, Music Academy of the West, Salida Aspen Concerts, Tuesday Musical Association, and Trinity United Presbyterian Church.
 He also contributed liner notes for releases by Natasha Kislenko, Chavdar Parashkevov, and Sung Chang.

 As a public speaker, Kevin has presented pre-concert talks at the Aspen Music Festival and School, South Coast Symphony, and UC Santa Barbara.
 Additionally, he has curated a classical music blog since 2017.